Hopscotch (Cortázar novel): "Table of Instructions" and structure

 The first 36 chapters of the novel in numerical order are grouped under the heading "From the Other Side."
-They provide an account of the life of Horacio Oliveira, an Argentine intellectual.
-He experiences life in Paris in the 1950s.
-The other characters consist of La Maga and a band of bohemian intellectuals who call themselves the Serpent Club.
-The story progresses in a non-linear order.
+They provide an account of Horacio Oliveira's life in Paris in the 1950s.
+La Maga and a band of bohemian intellectuals who call themselves the Serpent Club are other characters who appear in these chapters.
+Chapters 37 to 56 are collected under the heading "From this Side", and the action takes place in Argentina.